publiclab/plots2/README.md

 * A user dashboard [presenting recent activity](https://publiclab.org/dashboard)
 * A privacy-sensitive, Leaflet-based [location tagging system](https://github.com/publiclab/leaflet-blurred-location/) and [community map](https://publiclab.org/people)

 ## Roadmap

 We are developing a draft Roadmap for `plots2` and our broader Public Lab code projects; [read more and comment here](https://publiclab.org/notes/warren/05-22-2019/draft-of-a-public-lab-software-roadmap-comments-welcome).

-A full description of features, audience, inter-relationships, and goals of Public Lab software projects can be found here: https://publiclab.org/software-overview
+A full description of the features, audiences, inter-relationships, and goals of Public Lab software projects can be found here: https://publiclab.org/software-overview

 ## Table of Contents